j46-txt/takakia/README.md

 chmod +x install.sh && ./install.sh
 ```
 > [!NOTE]
-> If you are running an ultra-minimalist Linux distribution (like antiX minimal or a barebones Debian server) that strips out Python's core environment utilities, the script will detect it and prompt you to add them:
+> If you don't have Python's core environment utilities installed, the script will detect it and prompt you to add them:
 > ```bash
 > sudo apt update && sudo apt install python3-venv python3-pip
 > ```